Defense strategies that succeed. The dedicated legal defense you deserve.

 - The property involved is a structure for religious worship, school or community center, a facility for agricultural operations, the grounds adjacent to and owned or rented in common with these structures, or is personal property contained in these structures, and the monetary loss is at least $750 but less than $50,000.
 With these properties, if the monetary loss is at least $50,000, then the charge is elevated to a Level 5 felony.
 Level 5 felonies are punishable by a prison term of between one and six years, and a fine not exceeding $10,000, as provided by Ind.
 Code § 35-50-2-6.

 Schedule a Consultation with an Indianapolis Criminal Mischief Lawyer

 In order to properly defend against a criminal mischief charge, a thorough investigation and extensive analysis of the facts and the law are necessary.
-Eskew Law, LLC can provide you with a knowledgeable Indianapolis criminal mischief attorney who will review your case and help you determine the best way to move forward.
+Eskew Law can provide you with a knowledgeable Indianapolis criminal mischief attorney who will review your case and help you determine the best way to move forward.
 You may contact us by calling (317) 974-0177 or by submitting our online consultation request form.